lyz-code/blue-book/docs/architecture/domain_driven_design.md

     identifying a task that needs to be done in our code and giving that task to an abstraction, a well defined object or function.

-    Encapsulating behavior with abstractions is a powerful tool for hiding details and protecting the consistency of our data thus making code more expressive, more testable and easier to maintain.
+    Encapsulating behavior with abstractions is a powerful decoupling tool by hiding details and protecting the consistency of our data, making code more expressive, more testable and easier to maintain.

 * *Layering*: When one function, module or object uses another, we say that one *depends on* the other creating a dependency graph.
 In the big ball of mud